mrcmina/academic-kickstart/content/home/posts.md

 active = true  # Activate this widget? true/false
 weight = 80  # Order that this section will appear.

-title = "Blog Posts and Media" subtitle = "I occasionally publish posts in [Forest Monitor](http://www.forest-monitor.com/en/) and in the [EFI Resilience Blog](https://resilience-blog.com/)"
+title = "Posts and Media"
+subtitle = "I occasionally publish posts in the [EFI Resilience Blog](https://resilience-blog.com/) and in [Forest Monitor](https://www.blog.forest-monitor.com/en/).
+Here also featured articles in the web, interviews and dissemination"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.